morganoleary/Fine-Furnishings/README.md

 - Testing: As a logged in user, I tried updating the details on the checkout form and added Stripe test card details to submit the order.
 I tried using the 'Update Cart' button to go back to the cart.
 I tried submitting the payment with details not added to the form.
 - Outcome: From following the above steps and add the items to the cart to proceed to checkout.
 I was not able to submit the checkout form without all required details input.
 There is a styling bug here in the Stripe card input field that I did not have time to fix before submission (see bugs).
 This will be more visually appealing and clear to the user in future developments.

-As I was logged in and updated the form fiels again, I clicked the chouckout button and it gave me a Server 500 error.
+As I was logged in and updated the form fields again, I clicked the chouckout button and it gave me a Server 500 error.
 I am not sure if this is because I edited the form on the checkout page, but the payment was showing as succeeded on the Stripe events dashboard (I just couldn't see the confirmation page for the order placed).
 Navigating back to the cart with the 'update cart' button worked and after refreshing the page, going back to checkout and submitting the payment again (without) updating the form, the server still showed a 500 error, yet the payment succeeded on Stripe.

 I logged out and logged back in as the last newly registered user I had created, added new items to the cart (including a bedframe with size selected), and was able to checkout sucessfully and was sent to the order confirmation page.